WinXP655/bsod-driver/README.md

 - Do not run on real systems with important data.

 ### User Consent
 By using this driver, you agree that the author is not responsible for potential consequences, including data loss.
 Use at your own risk.
+Driver cannot be used in a malicious actions to harm someone's computer